The history of Hadoop

 What was our profit on this date, 5 years ago?
 How much yellow, stuffed elephants have we sold in the first 88 days of the previous year?
 How has monthly sales of spark plugs been fluctuating during the past 4 years?
 What were the effects of that marketing campaign we ran 8 years ago?

 Perhaps you would say that you do, in fact, keep a certain amount of history in your relational database.
 Was it fun writing a query that returns the current values?
 Is that query fast?
 Is it scalable?
-(Still: all this was stolen from Rich Hickey).

 The enormous benefit of information about history is either discarded, stored in expensive, specialized systems or force fitted into a relational database.

 Nevertheless, we, as IT people, being closer to that infrastructure, took care of our needs.
 Source control systems and machine logs don’t discard information.
 Do we commit a new source file to source control over the previous one?
-Do we keep just the latest log message in our server logs?
+Do we keep just the latest log message in our server logs? … Hickey asks in that talk.

 Where Hadoop was lacking the most, was knitting.
 Although huge clusters of looms, powered by MapReduce were happily weaving away, it became increasingly obvious that more serious wool working machinery was long due.
 Enter YARN.

 Now seriously, where Hadoop version 1 was really lacking the most, was its rather monolithic component, MapReduce.
 The root of all problems was the fact that MapReduce had too many responsibilities.
-It was practically in charge of all functionality above HDFS layer, assigning cluster resources and managing job execution (system), doing data processing (engine) and interfacing towards clients (API).
+It was practically in charge of everything above HDFS layer, assigning cluster resources and managing job execution (system), doing data processing (engine) and interfacing towards clients (API).
 Consequently, there was no other choice for higher level frameworks other than to build on top of MapReduce.

 The fact that MapReduce was batch oriented at its core hindered latency of application frameworks build on top of it.
 The performance of iterative queries, usually required by machine learning and graph processing algorithms, took the biggest toll.